supnate/js-plugin/README.md

 # Motivation
 Web applications are becoming more and more complicated nowadays.
 To separate concerns, decouple business logic, a large application should be well designed.
 One of best practices is plugin based architecture.
 Whenever you add a new feature, it should not add much complication to the system so that the project could be always maintainable when it grows.

-Note that every plugin in the system maybe not bundled separatly but just a logical plugin.
-Below I give two cases to show the advantages of plugin based architecture.
+Every plugin in the system maybe not bundled separatly but just a logical plugin.
+Below two cases show the advantages of plugin based architecture.

 ## Example 1: Menu
 Menu is used to navigate among functions of an application.
 Whenever you add a new feature, it may need a menu item in the menu.
 Say that we have a menu component like below (from Github settings page):